 The evidence that acupuncture helps people overcome alcoholism is more anecdotal than research-based.
 Acupuncturists believe techniques can help people detoxify their bodies, especially the liver.
 Because alcoholism can cause liver scarring, this is a rumored benefit.

 No definitive published research can back acupuncture’s benefits in treating alcoholism.
-Some studies suggest there may be some benefit, but more research is needed.
+Some suggest there may be some benefit, but more research is needed.
 Acupuncture is not associated with health risks if a licensed practitioner performs it.
 You should not attempt acupuncture on your own.

 Yoga is a gentle exercise designed to help you get in tune with your body.
 Because alcoholism can make you feel out of control, yoga may help.
 The practice involves careful breathing and slow, gentle movements to stretch and tone your body.